lshwan/lshwan.github.io/_docs/01-wound-segmentation.md

 ## Introduction

-I've developed a system that generates 3D wound models combining 2D semantic segmentation with 3D reconstruction so that they can be printed via 3D bio-printers during the surgery to treat diabetic foot ulcers (DFUs).
+I have developed a system that generates 3D wound models by combining 2D semantic segmentation with 3D reconstruction.
+This enables the models to be printed using 3D bio-printers during surgeries for treating diabetic foot ulcers (DFUs).

-The 2D segmentation module based on deep learning model aims to simplify the surgery process and reduce difficulties of elaborate drawing of wound area.
+The 2D segmentation module, based on a deep learning model, is designed to simplify the surgical process and minimize the complexities involved in the drawing process of wound areas.

 <figure>
   <img src="{{ '/assets/images/dfu-procedure.png' | relative_url }}" >